Do I need a passport?

 If you don’t have a passport yet or need it renewed, here’s how to get it fast:

-1. Find it – You will definitely need to find your passport, and make sure to get your hands on it quickly for the following steps.
+1. Find it – You will need to find your passport, and make sure to get your hands on it quickly for the following steps.

 2. Check the expiration date – On the inside cover of your passport where your picture is find the expiration date at the bottom of the page.
-Check first to make sure the expiration date is more than 6 months after the return date of your trip.
+Check first to make sure the expiration date is more than 3 months after the return date of your trip.

 3. Go to Post Office or Passport Agency: If your trip is more than 2 weeks away, you can go to the local post office!
 But, if it’s less than 2 weeks away, you’ll need to make an appointment at your official passport agency and get same day service.